-Most of the time this works pretty well, but sometimes, depending on your browser, device, and settings, we’re not able to accurately guess your correct timezone.
+Most of the time this works pretty well, but sometimes, depending on your browser, device, and settings, we’re not able to accurately guess your correct timezones.

-If we aren’t able to correctly guess your timezone, then an offset will be selected.
-An offset is the number of minutes or hours your current timezone is ahead of or behind GMT or UTC.
-The setting will often look something like one of these:
+If we aren’t able to correctly guess your timezone, then an offset using UTC or GMT is given to you.
+An offset is the number of minutes or hours your current timezones is ahead of or behind GMT or UTC.

-Offsets are not affected by Daylight Saving, summer time, local law changes, etc. So if you select an offset instead of a timezone, you might find that once Daylight Saving begins or ends, that all of your scheduled appointment times are off by an hour.
+Offsets are not affected by Daylight Saving, summer time, local law changes, etc. You might find that once Daylight Saving begins or ends, that all of your scheduled appointment times are off by an hour.

-We use the standard list of timezones from IANA (Internet Assigned Numbers Authority).
+We use the standard list of Location timezones from IANA (Internet Assigned Numbers Authority).
 The timezones are usually the name of a region followed by the name of a city/state/province/island/country in that region, like these:

-In other cases, the timezone is just the name of a country like these:
+Or, the timezone is just the name of a country like these: